franciscop/polystore/readme.md

 ### .add()

-Create a value in the store with a random key string.
+Create a value in the store with an auto-generated key.
 Will return a promise that resolves with the key when the value has been saved.
 The value needs to be serializable:

 ```js
 const key:string = await store.add(value: any, options?: { expires: number|string });